 - stroke, or blockage of an artery or arteries that feed blood to the brain

 Researchers believe that the female hormone estrogen probably plays a role in protecting the heart and blood vessels while women are younger.
 That’s why men’s rates of heart and blood vessel disease tend to be higher than women’s in their 30s and 40s — but women catch up later in life.
-Researchers aren’t yet sure exactly what estrogen’s role is, but there is evidence that it raises HDL or “good” cholesterol levels.
-HDL works as a kind of “mop” that picks up excess cholesterol from the blood vessel walls and sends it to the liver, which then works to remove it from the body.
-Once estrogen levels fall after menopause, that protection appears to go away.
-(So far, though, it doesn’t appear that replacing estrogen with hormone replacement therapy helps reduce cardiovascular risk.)
+Researchers aren’t yet sure exactly what estrogen’s role is.

-Besides menopause, other risk factors have a major effect on cardiovascular disease: high cholesterol, diabetes, and a family history of heart disease.
+Besides menopause, other risk factors have a major effect on cardiovascular disease: diabetes and a family history of heart disease.
 Lifestyle choices such as smoking, lack of exercise, and your diet also are important factors.
 These habits can be hard to change, but menopause is the perfect reason to do something about them.
 Now is the time.